AshrayShah/Indic-Reader/README.md

 - No cookies
 - No data sent to Anthropic or any other party
 - Your text is never sent anywhere unless you explicitly trigger an external feature

+### Stored only on your device (never uploaded)

+Your preferences and manual corrections live in this browser's `localStorage` and are never sent anywhere: language/text overrides, **manual verse references** (the canto/chapter/verse you enter for vedabase.io links), saved sandhi splits, translation cache, voice/theme preferences, and Drive credentials.
+A manual verse reference only ever produces a vedabase.io link, sent solely when *you* tap that link.

 ### Your data rights (GDPR/DPDP)